-- Be sure that the installation area is clean and dry. - Be sure temperature is above 50°F (10°C).
+Be sure that the installation area is clean and dry.

-How to install Safety Signs (continued)
+How to Install Safety Signs (continued):

-Decide on the exact position before you remove the backing paper.

-Remove the smallest portion of the split backing paper. Δ

-Align the sign over the specified are and carefully press the small portion with the exposed sticky backing in place.

-Slowly peel back the remaining paper and carefully smooth the remaining portion of the sign in place.

-Small air pockets can be pierced with a pin and smoothed out using the piece of sign backing paper.
+- Decide on the exact position before you remove the backing paper. - Remove the smallest portion of the split backing paper. - Align the sign over the specified area and carefully press the small portion with the exposed sticky backing in place. - Slowly peel back the remaining paper and carefully smooth the remaining portion of the sign in place. - Small air pockets can be pierced with a pin and smoothed out using the piece of sign backing paper.